-- one year – where the employer is a small business employer (which is an employer that employs less than 15 full-time equivalent employees).
-Note: a small business employer is defined as a business that employs less than 15 employees.
-All employees are to be counted, except for casuals who are not employed on a regular and systematic basis
+- one year – where the employer is a small business employer.
+A small business is defined as any business with fewer than 15 employees.
+This is calculated on a simple headcount of all employees who are employed on a regular and systematic basis.

 - six months – where the employer is not a small business employer.

 In addition, at least one of the following must apply: